cast-org/figuration/site/4.1/components/lists.md

 {% renderExample example %}

 ### Horizontal Lists

 Place the items in the list in a horizontal layout with `.list-horizontal`.
+Horizontal lists will also adjust the list marker to be inside the bounds of a list item.

 {% capture example %}
 <ul class="list list-horizontal">